-This year, the SGA expo and gala is held in Stockholm on the 10th of August.
-During the expo, all SGA’19 nominated games will be on display for the general public to play, followed by a gala dinner and a big celebration where the winners will be are announced.
+'The Swedish Game Awards gala is held in Stockholm on the 18th of June.
+All SGA’21 nominated games will be on display for the general public to play, followed by a gala dinner and a big celebration where the winners will be are announced.

 1. Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.